JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-interop.md

 ### Compatibility modes for default methods

-If there are clients that use your Kotlin interfaces compiled without the `-Xjvm-default=all` option, then they may be binary incompatible with some code compiled with this option.
+If there are clients that use your Kotlin interfaces compiled without the `-Xjvm-default=all` option, then they may be binary incompatible with the code compiled with this option.
 To avoid breaking the compatibility with such clients, use the `-Xjvm-default=all` mode and mark interfaces with the `@JvmDefaultWithCompatibility` annotation.
 This allows you to add this annotation to all interfaces in the public API once, and you won't need to use any annotations for new non-public code.